 Bancroft (1886) tells us that Damaso eventually reached the rank of corporal at the Monterey garrison, and was transfered in 1818 to the Santa Barbara Presidio, where from 1821 to 1830 he was a sergeant, and from 1831 on alférez (a low-ranking officer).
 His first wife Maria Soto died at Santa Barbara on June 11, 1826, and was buried in the mission cemetery.
 He then married his second wife Maria Antonia Romero (b.
 1814) on July 28, 1831 at the same mission.
 When Damaso was transferred in 1833 to the San Francisco Presidio, he served as alférez again, and sometimes commander.
 He was transferred once more in 1837 to Sonoma, and even though he was officially listed as invalido (disabled), he served with full pay on General Mariano Vallejo's staff.

 Damaso evidently gained Vallejo's confidence, as the general helped him to receive from Governor Juan Alvarado in 1841 a grant of one-and-a-half leagues of land (6,654 acres) known as Yajome Rancho, a small grant by comparison to others, but a rich one located east of the Napa River and north of the present town of Napa.
 Unfortunately, the Bear Flag revolt ensued in 1846, before Damaso had a chance to occupy the land.
-He was living near Novata when 55 or so Mexican soldiers on June 23, 1846 were attacked by a contigent of Americans at a nearby site called Olompali.
-When the Americans found Damaso, who was not at the battle, at his house soon after the skirmish, they severely beat him in front of his family.
+He was living near Novato when 55 or so Mexican soldiers on June 23, 1846 were attacked by a contigent of Americans at a nearby site called Olompali.
+When the Americans, soon after the skirmish, found Damaso, who was not at the battle but at his house, they severely beat him in front of his family.
 He apparently survived this beating, and applied for compensation a few days later, but died not long after.
 According to Northrup (1971) he was buried at Santa Clara.